github/docs/data/reusables/repositories/rulesets-commit-regex.md

 The following examples provide useful patterns for commit metadata.

+Make sure to set the requirement field to: `Must match a given regex pattern`.

 #### Ensure branch names are compatible with Windows

 You can use the following pattern to ensure that branch names only include numbers, lowercase letters, and the characters `-` and `_`.
 This ensures branch names are compatible with operating systems that do not use case-sensitive file systems by default.